Turkey: Activist Osman Kavala to stay in prison | DW | 21.02.2022

 The COE has now referred the case back to the ECHR, which will examine if Turkey has acted in accordance with the court ruling.

 When asked about this decision, Erdogan said that Turkey will not respect the COE if it does not respect Turkish courts.
-Erdogan has accused Kavala of being an agent of George Soros, the billionaire financier and pro-democracy campaigner.
+Erdogan has accused Kavala of working closely with George Soros, the billionaire financier and pro-democracy campaigner, to fund and organize anti-government protests nearly a decade ago.

 Ankara has denounced the move by the council as "interference" in domestic court proceedings.